About Maud Morgan Arts

 An unanticipated legal challenge delayed construction until the fall of 2010.
 At that point, the capital campaign reached its goal, the permit to build was issued, and construction began.
 In 2010 Maud Morgan Arts opened its doors and students of all ages enrolled in classes and workshops.

-Children, teens, and established and emerging artists of all ages and all levels create, teach, exhibit, and collaborate at Maud Morgan Arts.
-All who value the visual arts — young and old, beginner and professional — can choose from a wide range of innovative and imaginative visual art classes and programs.
-Here, you can study with some of Boston’s finest professional artists in studios purposely designed for ceramics, printmaking, painting/drawing, and sculpture.
-You can attend life drawing sessions, workshops, film screenings, or rent a studio for independent work.
+Children, teens, established and emerging artists of all ages – create, teach, exhibit at Maud Morgan Arts.
+All who value the visual arts can choose from a wide range of innovative and imaginative visual art classes and programs.
+Here at MMA, you can study with some of Boston’s finest professional artists in studios purposely designed for ceramics, printmaking, painting/drawing, and sculpture.
+Our classes, workshops and programs offer high-quality instruction to people of all ages, talents and income levels.

 Maud Morgan Arts is a work of art in itself.
 Nine Cambridge artists collaborated with the architects Prellwitz Chilinski to create site-specific public artwork that inspires creative exploration in a playful learning environment.
 The light filled studios, the integrated artwork, the landscaping, the colorful accent walls, and the attention to details all enhance the experience of making art.
 Maud Morgan Arts is vibrant with creativity.